April 2015 lunar eclipse

+A total lunar eclipse occurred at the Moon’s ascending node of orbit on Saturday, April 4, 2015, with an umbral magnitude of 1.0019.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
+A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
+Occurring about 3.1 days after apogee (on April 1, 2015, at 9:00 UTC), the Moon's apparent diameter was smaller.

-A total lunar eclipse took place on 4 April 2015.
-It is the former of two total lunar eclipses in 2015, and the third in a tetrad (four total lunar eclipses in series).
-Other eclipses in the tetrad are those of 15 April 2014, 8 October 2014, and 28 September 2015.
+This lunar eclipse is the third of a tetrad, with four total lunar eclipses in series, the others being on April 15, 2014; October 8, 2014; and September 28, 2015.

-This is the 30th member of Lunar Saros 132, and the first total eclipse.
+This is the 30th member of Lunar Saros 132, and the first total eclipse of the series.
 The previous event was the March 1997 lunar eclipse, being slightly partial.

+It occurred on Easter Sunday (Gregorian only).

 Duration

-Totality lasted only 4 minutes and 43 seconds, making it the shortest lunar totality in almost five centuries since 17 October 1529 (which lasted 1 minute and 42 seconds).
+Totality lasted only 4 minutes and 43 seconds, making it the shortest lunar totality in almost five centuries since October 17, 1529 (which lasted 1 minute and 42 seconds).
 It was claimed by some that due to the oblateness of the Earth, it may have actually just been a partial eclipse.
 It was the sixth total lunar eclipse out of nine with totality under 5 minutes in a five millennium period between 2,000 BC and 3,000 AD.
-The eclipsed moon was 12.9% smaller in apparent diameter than the supermoon September 2015 lunar eclipse, measured as 29.66' and 33.47' in diameter from the center of the earth.
+The eclipsed moon was 12.9% smaller in apparent diameter than the supermoon September 2015 lunar eclipse, measured as 29.66' and 33.47' in diameter from the center of the Earth.
 It occurred 3 days past apogee at 29.42'.